View online

 This IBM® Redbooks® publication describes the concepts, architecture, and implementation of the IBM XIV® Storage System.

-In the first few chapters of this book, we discuss many of the unique and powerful concepts that form the basis of the XIV Storage System logical and physical architecture.
-We explain how the system is designed to eliminate direct dependencies between the hardware elements and the software that governs the system.
+In the first few chapters of this book, we describe many of the unique and powerful concepts that form the basis of the XIV Storage System logical and physical architecture.
+We explain how the system eliminates direct dependencies between the hardware elements and the software that governs the system.
+In subsequent chapters, we explain the planning and preparation tasks that are required to deploy the system in your environment by using the intuitive yet powerful XIV Storage Manager GUI or the XIV command-line interface.
+We also describe the performance characteristics of the XIV Storage System and present options for alerting and monitoring, including enhanced secure remote support.

 Table of contents